datalad/datalad/CONTRIBUTING.md

 file which sets up a few virtual environments for testing locally, which you can later reuse like any other regular virtualenv for troubleshooting.
-Additionally, [tools/testing/test_README_in_docker](tools/testing/test_README_in_docker) script can be used to establish a clean docker environment (based on any NtesteuroDebian-supported release of Debian or Ubuntu) with all dependencies listed in README.md pre-installed.
+Additionally, [tools/testing/test_README_in_docker](tools/testing/test_README_in_docker) script can be used to establish a clean docker environment (based on any NeuroDebian-supported release of Debian or Ubuntu) with all dependencies listed in README.md pre-installed.

 #### Test attributes